SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 ===

-The GEOS library provides many functions dealing with distances and areas.
-Many of these are accessible through the [sf][sf] package, including:
+The [sf][sf] package provides many functions dealing with distances and areas.

 - `st_buffer`: to create a buffer of specific width around a geometry
 - `st_distance`: to calculate the shortest distance between geometries
 - `st_area`: to calculate the area of polygons

-Keep in mind that all these functions use **planar** geometry equations and thus become less precise over larger distances, where the Earth's curvature is noticeable.
-To calculate geodesic distances that account for that curvature, check out the [geosphere](){:.rlib} package.
+These functions were recently updated to use geodesic distances that account for Earth's curvature, making them accurate even at large spatial scales.
+You might also want to check out the [geosphere](){:.rlib} package.
 {:.notes}

 [r4ds]: https://r4ds.had.co.nz/data-visualisation.html